Employer records: maintain employer record: cancelled one year only (COYO)

 - No payments of earnings equivalent to or above the Lower Earnings Level were made to employees

-- No CLASS 1A NIC EMP signal is held on BROCS (viewable using Format 9) indicating the employer is liable to pay Class 1A NIC charges
+- There are no indications that the employer is liable to pay Class 1A NIC charges

 - No tax credit funding payments have been made to the employer for years up to and including 2005-06 (NTC)